 Designers are public intellectuals, turning ideas into realities.
 For Signe Nielsen that public role is paramount.
 "The urban arena is the setting where we can create places that are truly restorative to both people and the environment," she says.
 She has led more than 400 projects, nationally and globally, and these projects have won almost every possible design award.
 But her sense of design's public mission extends far beyond these interventions.
 In addition to her hands-on project leadership, she is the co-author of several books on sustainable and green design for the NYC Department of Design and Construction.
 Signe has taught at Pratt Institute for more than two decades and has also lectured and juried competitions at institutions around the world, including Harvard University and the Ecole Normale Superiure in Paris.
 As president of the Public Design Commission of the City of New York, Signe is a strong and effective advocate for a beautiful, inspiring and diverse urban fabric.

-In Rob, technological proficiency and project management experience unite to form a leader who can keep design projects moving forward.
-He leads the firm's constructability review for Quality Control and Quality Assurance and is highly skilled in the use of AutoCAD data bases and internet-based project management sites.
-He is at home working with the multidisciplinary teams common to large assignments and also has significant experience on projects requiring multiple city and state agency reviews.
-His skill at directing complex recreational projects, including those on brownfield sites, has resulted in the successful completion of many fast-track school and municipal projects.
-Rob joined MNLA in 1999 and has 20 years experience as a Landscape Architect.
+Robert DeMarco, RLA, ASLA, joined Mathews Nielsen in 1999 and has twenty years of experience as a landscape architect.
+Technical proficiency and project management experience unite to make him a leader who delivers on design excellence.
+DeMarco is responsible for keeping firm technology at the forefront of the industry and leads the practices constructability review for Quality Control and Quality Assurance as well as firm-wide specification writing.
+He is at home working with the multidisciplinary teams common to large assignments and has significant experience on projects requiring multiple city and state agency reviews.
+DeMarcos skill at directing complex projects, including those on brownfield sites, has resulted in the successful completion of many fast-track efforts.
+Rob received a Bachelor of Science degree in Landscape Architecture from Rutgers University

 Design can only be great if it is also buildable, and Greg Leonard has extensive experience in making sure good ideas are grounded in reality.
 A graduate of Cornell and Harvard Universities, he serves as lead project designer on many of the firm's complex urban design, park planning and sustainable infrastructure commissions.
 Before joining the firm in 2004, Greg gained extensive experience working on major urban transportation and public space projects.
 Uniting design skill with construction document experience, he ensures that creative solutions are also practical and cost-effective.